Home » Geography » Properties of Soil

 Structure of the Soil

 Soil is composed of four main components: minerals, organic matter, water, and air.
-These components are arranged in distinct layers, or horizons, which make up the soil profile.
+These components are arranged in different layers, or horizons, which make up the soil profile.
 The top layer of soil is called the topsoil, which is rich in organic matter and supports the majority of plant life.
 Below the topsoil is the subsoil, which contains more minerals and less organic matter.
 The deepest layer of soil is called the parent material, which is composed of weathered rock fragments and minerals.
 The specific composition and arrangement of these layers depend on various factors such as climate, vegetation, and geology.

 Soil structure describes how soil particles are organised into a block, layer, or different structure.
 For example, during the summer, clay soil becomes blocky, and thus its structure is blocky.